-The Process After an initial phone call or meeting to determine if Ashley is a match for you, individual life coaching begins with defining the nature of the coaching relationship and the tasks of the process.
-The next step is to explore what you want from life coaching in order to clarify goals.
-Gathering relevant information follows, which helps to break down goals and determine a plan for what to focus on targeting first.
+The Process After an initial phone call or meeting to determine if Ashley is a match for you, individual life coaching begins with defining the nature of the coaching relationship and tasks of the process.
+The next step is to explore what you want from life coaching to clarify goals.
+Gathering relevant information follows, which helps to break down goals and determine a plan for what to focus on first.
 Strategies for progress towards goals are specific and concrete as well as insight-oriented.
-Homework is used to help generalize identified strategies or skills developed from sessions into everyday life.
-After goals are met, the next step is to maintain the progress and troubleshoot challenges that arise.
-Generally, before ending coaching, sessions might change from once a week or biweekly to monthly.
+Homework is used to help generalize identified strategies or skills learned during sessions into everyday life.
+After goals are met, the next step is to maintain progress and troubleshoot challenges.
+Generally, before concluding coaching, sessions might change from weekly or biweekly to monthly.
 A "booster" session is encouraged during the next 6 months.